awsdocs/aws-lambda-developer-guide/doc_source/API_EventSourceMappingConfiguration.md

 Required: No

  ** FilterCriteria **   <a name="SSS-Type-EventSourceMappingConfiguration-FilterCriteria"></a>
-\(Streams and Amazon SQS\) An object that defines the filter criteria that determine whether Lambda should process an event\.
+An object that defines the filter criteria that determine whether Lambda should process an event\.
 For more information, see [Lambda event filtering](https://docs.aws.amazon.com/lambda/latest/dg/invocation-eventfiltering.html)\.
 Type: [FilterCriteria](API_FilterCriteria.md) object
 Required: No